 All rights for broadcasting of any school-sponsored events are inherent in and the property of the board.
-School authorities have both legal and implied obligations that are inherent in the loco parentis relationship toward students while they are under the jurisdiction of the board. of the school official.
+School authorities have both legal and implied obligations that are inherent in the loco parentis relationship toward students while they are under the jurisdiction of the board.

-Local, regional and national media and/ortelevision stations may make requests to the principal of each high school for permission to broadcast athletic events.
+Local radio and/or television stations may make requests to the principal of each high school for permission to broadcast athletic events.
 A written contract will be developed jointly by the principals.
 A copy of any contract will be submitted to the superintendent who will share it with the board as information.